rednafi/rednafi.com/content/zephyr/footnotes_for_the_win.md

 -   Links scattered throughout your documents can make updates cumbersome.
 -   Reusing a link elsewhere will require multiple copy-pastes.
 -   Placing several [links][reference link] [side][reference link] by [side][reference link]
-    can feel awkward, and URL styles like the blue coloring or underlining might make things distracting.
+    can feel awkward, and URL styling like the blue highlighting or underlining makes things noisy.
 -   To add a reference section, you'll have to create a separate segment at the bottom of your page and duplicate the URLs.
 -   On mobile devices, accidentally tapping a URL can promptly redirect readers away from your content, potentially against their intention.
--   Enforcing a line width limit can be challenging due to lengthy URLs.
+-   Enforcing a line width limit can be challenging due to lengthy inlined URLs.

 The reference link approach solves some of these issues since you won't have to scatter the URLs across your document or repeat them multiple times for multiple usage.
 This also allows